-Long-lived power supplies for remote and even hostile environmental conditions are needed for space and sea missions.
+Long-lived power supplies for remote and even hostile environmental conditions are needed for space and sea missions with a Nano-Nuclear Batteries.
 Nuclear batteries can uniquely serve this role.
 In spite of relatively low power, the nuclear battery with packaging can have an energy density near a thousand watt-hours per kilogram, which is much greater than the best chemical battery.
 It would reason that small devices would need small batteries to power them.

 The world of tomorrow that science fiction dreams of and technology manifests might be a very small one.
 Tritium is a radioactive isotope of hydrogen that typically is produced in nuclear reactors or high energy accelerators.
 It decays at a rate of about five percent per year (half of it decays in about 12 years).
 It gives off radiation in the form of a beta particle.
 Tritium will bind anywhere hydrogen does, including in water, and in plant, animal and human tissue.
 It cannot be removed from the environment once it is released.
 Tritium can be inhaled, ingested, or absorbed through skin.